cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 8-9-10.md

 ## Modes of Operation
 Up until now, encryption has been dealt with messages of fixed size around a polynomial function to $\lambda$.
 How to deal with messages with arbitrary size?
-Setting a maximum bound to message length seems impractical, both for waste reasons when messages are too short, and for practicality when messages eventually get too long.
+Setting a maximum bound to message length seems impractical, both for waste reasons when messages are too short, and for practicality when messages eventually get too long.
 The solution takes the form of a “block-cipher”, where a message of a given size is split into equally-sized blocks, and then encrypted using a fixed-size encryption scheme.
 Various instances of this technique, called modes, have been devised.

 ### CBC (Cypher Black Chaining)
 #### Description